 3) Whatever that town or place is known for, and/or whatever comes up on Roadside America.

 Generally, you find this out when you look the city up on Google or Pinterest.
 In Colon, Michigan, they were known for magic.
 Orlando is well known for theme parks.
 Pigeon Forge, TN for Dollywood.
 Hollywood for the walk of fame and Grauman’s Chinese Theatre.
 In Marshfield, MA there is a general store, Marshfield Hills General Store, that Steve Carrell and his wife own.

 You get the picture.

 When we’re at home, we try to do similar things.
-We take a day every now and then to go look through the antique stores that we have here.
-They are always getting in new things.
-As long as we’ve lived here, there are still pizza places that we haven’t tried, or even heard of.
-We try the new places when they open as well.
+We take a day every now and then to go look through the antique stores that we have here – they are always getting in new things.
+As long as we’ve lived here, there are still pizza places that we haven’t tried, or even heard of; or there are new restaurants in general.

 How does being a local traveler benefit you in the long run?

 “Travel is more than the seeing of sights; it is a change that goes on, deep and permanent, in the ideas of living.” – Miriam Beard

 Being a local traveler opens you up to new experiences, but it also gives you the opportunity to see an “old” place in a new light.